MarconiLab/training-courses/gis/animal-health/master-course/src/intro-upload-carto.md

 [In Carto Top Menu]
 Select "Your datasets"

-from there simply click on button "NEW DATASET" (top-left)
+from there simply click on button "NEW DATASET" (top-right)

-and drag and drop "bluetongue_carto.csv" file you will find under data/ folder
+drag and drop "bluetongue_carto.csv" file you will find under data/ folder

+and finally

+click on "CONNECT DATASET" button (bottom-right)
 ```
+Your dataset is uploaded!
+Carto allows you to consider your dataset from two prespective/representations (as in QGIS): a tabular and map representations.